 Cherry Jones On Stage - Theater Credits, Bio and Tickets

-Ms. Jones' off-Broadway credits also include Manhattan Theatre Club's Claptrap (1987), Light Shining in Buckinghamshire (1991), an Obie Award-winning performance in The Baltimore Waltz (1992), Classic Stage Company's Goodnight Desdemona (Good Morning Juliet) (1992), And Baby Makes Seven (1993), Desdemona (1993), a Lucille Lortel & Drama Desk Award-winning performance in Lincoln Center Theater's Pride's Crossing (1997), the Public Theater's Tongue of a Bird (1999), New York Theatre Workshop's Flesh and Blood (2003), an Obie, Lucille Lortel & Drama Desk Award-winning performance in Manhattan Theatre Club's off-Broadway premiere of Doubt (2004), and, most recently, MTC's When We Were Young and Unafraid (2014) and WP Theater's Dear Elizabeth (2015).
+Jones's Off-Broadway credits also include Manhattan Theatre Club's Claptrap (1987), Light Shining in Buckinghamshire (1991), an Obie Award-winning performance in The Baltimore Waltz (1992), Classic Stage Company's Goodnight Desdemona (Good Morning Juliet) (1992), And Baby Makes Seven (1993), Desdemona (1993), a Lucille Lortel- and Drama Desk Award-winning performance in Lincoln Center Theater's Pride's Crossing (1997), The Public Theater's Tongue of a Bird (1999), New York Theatre Workshop's Flesh and Blood (2003), an Obie-, Lucille Lortel-, and Drama Desk Award-winning performance in Manhattan Theatre Club's Off-Broadway premiere of Doubt (2004), MTC's When We Were Young and Unafraid (2014), and WP Theater's Dear Elizabeth (2015).

-Ms. Jones returns to Broadway to star in the world premiere of The Lifespan of a Fact at Studio 54 from September 20, 2018 through to January 13, 2019.
+Jones returned to Broadway to star in the world premiere of The Lifespan of a Fact at Studio 54 from September 20, 2018 through January 13, 2019.